Oi, mate!

 Won Cultural award at the 23rd Exhibition of the International Sumi-e Association, Tokyo

-Nora is a Cambridge based sumi-e artist and certified instructor.
+Nóra, originally from Hungary, is a Cambridge based sumi-e artist and certified instructor.

 After a memorable trip to Sichuan, she started learning Chinese brush painting in 2014 under the guidance of Peter Cavaciuti.